chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

         :bootstrap => true,
         :cluster_ipaddress => "CLUSTER_IPADDRESS"

    Replace ``FQDN`` with the FQDN of the server and ``IP_ADDRESS`` with the IP address of the server.
 The role is a backend server is ``"backend"``.
-If the backend server is used to bootstrap the Chef server installation, replace ``CLUSTER_IPADDRESS`` with the IP address of the interface that is used for cluster communications.
+If the backend server is used to bootstrap the Chef Server installation, replace ``CLUSTER_IPADDRESS`` with the IP address of the interface that is used for cluster communications.
 For example, the same IP address that is used by Keepalived and DRBD.
-If the Chef server is not used to bootstrap the Chef server installation, exclude the ``:cluster_ipaddress`` entry.
+If the Chef Server is not used to bootstrap the Chef Server installation, exclude the ``:cluster_ipaddress`` entry.

 #.
 Define the secondary backend server: